bluecapesecurity/PWF/README.md

 * Take a snapshot once the setup is complete.

 ### 4 Forensic memory and disk analysis
-With the forensic workstation installed and the evidence created, we can now beginn with the analysis of the memory and disk images.
-If you need guidance on digital forensic analysis of Windows systems, feel free to check out the resources below:
+With the forensic workstation installed and the evidence acquired, we can now beginn with the analysis of the memory and disk images.
+Some of the forensic artifacts that we want to investigate are:

+* User accounts
+* Program execution artifacts
+* Persistence (run keys, scheduled tasks, startup scripts, Windows services)
+* File creation and deletion (NTFS artifacts)
+* PowerShell executions
+* DLL process injection
+* Office document analysis

+If you are looking for guidance on digital forensic analysis of Windows systems, feel free to check out the resources below:

 *Early access to the courses and mentoring may be available to the right candidates.
 Check out and subscribe at [BlueCapeSecurity](https://www.bluecapesecurity.com).*